CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 1. Navigate to **fabmedical-rg-<inject key="DeploymentID" enableCopy="false" />** resource group and open application insights **fabmedicalai-<inject key="DeploymentID" enableCopy="false" />**.
 On the app insights overview page click on **Availability tile**.

 1. Observe the availability of the application, after adding the **CosmosDB Failover**.

+## Summary

+In this exercise, you explored monitoring using Application Insights.
+You also configured Load testing and Chaos experiments for the application.